Favorite Thing: Springtime in the Sonoran DesertApril 20, 2017

 In order to reset and move past your reaction, I would have to say that full avoidance and commitment to avoiding the foods you are intolerant towards is going to be so important.
 It is definitely not easy, but it is the best way to help heal your food intolerances naturally.

-Bottom Line: Once you know what you are reactive to, through testing, you are going to want to do your best to avoid those foods entirely.
+In Conclusion: Once you know what you are reactive to, through testing, you are going to want to do your best to avoid those foods entirely.
 This means no quantity at all for a known block of time (3 – 6 months).
 It might seem like a long time, but it is important when you are looking to get better long-term – not just “feeling better” in the short-term.

 Step 2: Treat Chronic Infections